rz4/MinoTauro/README.md

 ; Returns
 (+ x y)
 ```
-When form precedes list of forms broadcast preceding forms to each form in list.
+When a form precedes a list of forms broadcast the preceding form to each form in the list.
 Example:
 ``` hy
 (*-> x [inc dec])